Losing It Brick by Brick

 Stunned, she stared at him for a moment before she could speak.
 “You’re Shelis’s son?
 Oh my blessed couple, I haven’t seen you in nine years!
 I thought you left town, Ralnak!”

 Ralnak swung his foot on the other side of the arm.
 His black boots tapped against the metal bench.
 “After mum died, I had to get out and see the world.
 I did and I’m glad.”
 His face twisted in a scowl.
-“Then I would have to watch my dad marry that Hork cow.”
+“Then I missed watching my dad marry that Hork cow.”

 Gertrude’s stomach twisted and she felt her heart break a little.
 Ralnak’s father had married a wonderful Hidanork woman who had immigrated a decade before.
 She couldn’t imagine how the smiling young man in front of her could have ever see a negative side to her.
 “H-Have you seen your father?”